syalioune/maven-discovery-slides/content/home/06-settings-encryption.md

 * 🤔 **Alternatives**
     * Managing different `settings.xml` depending on the environment
       * One file shared by developers with `RO` credentials
-      * One file stored in CI boxes containing `RW` credentials
+      * One file stored in CI boxes/environments containing `RW` credentials

 {{% /section %}}